Learning to Infer Parameterized Representations of Plants from 3D Scans: Evaluation

-We compare our method to SIREN~\cite{sitzmann2020implicitneuralrepresentationsperiodic}, an implicit neural representation method that uses sine activation functions to model continuous signals, including signed distance functions (SDFs).
-For 3D reconstruction, the surface can be extracted as the zero level set of the SDF using Marching Cubes.
-SIREN was identified as the best-performing method for reconstructing plant geometry from point clouds by Prasad~\etal~\cite{prasad2022deep}, due to its ability to capture fine geometric details.
+We compare our method to SIREN~\cite{sitzmann2020implicitneuralrepresentationsperiodic}, an implicit neural method that uses sine activation functions to model continuous signals, including signed distance functions (SDFs).
+For 3D reconstruction, the surface is extracted as the zero level set of the SDF using Marching Cubes.
+SIREN was identified as the best-performing method to reconstruct plant geometry from point clouds by Prasad~\etal~\cite{prasad2022deep}.

-Our method produces a complete smooth mesh that captures the plant visual shape and is robust with respect to input noise and missing input.
-Table~\ref{tab:reconstruction} shows the results, where one can note that SIREN performs well in terms of the 3D distance-based error measures accuracy, completeness and Hausdorff distance.
-SIREN's performance degrades significantly for depth images, and even more for noisy data.
-While our method has higher numerical error for these measurements than SIREN, it is much more robust to partial observations and noise.
-When considering silhouette loss, our method significantly outperforms SIREN as the visual similarity of the results is much higher for our method, (see Fig.~\ref{fig:reconstruction}).
-While the number of connected components of the reconstruction is always $1$ for our method by construction, SIREN reconstructs highly fragmented shapes.
+Table~\ref{tab:reconstruction} shows the results.
+While SIREN performs well in terms of the 3D distance-based error measures accuracy and completeness for clean data, SIREN's performance degrades significantly for noisy data.
+Our method is more robust \wrt noise and missing data, and outperforms SIREN in case of noise.
+Our representation is one to two orders of magnitude more compact than SIREN's, and inference is twice as efficient.
+Unlike SIREN, which reconstructs a mesh without annotations, our method further allows to measure leaf number accuracy, LAI accuracy and topology, and achieves very high accuracy on all these measures.

-Fig.~\ref{fig:reconstruction} shows examples of SIREN's and our reconstructions for the three types of test examples.
-Note that while our reconstructions may have some misalignments, they are well structured and similar to the ground truth.
-In contrast, SIREN reconstructs fragmented shapes close to the input point clouds that are globally dissimilar from the ground truth plants.
+Fig.~\ref{fig:reconstruction} shows 3D reconstructions for the three types of tests.
+Our reconstructions are smooth, similar to the ground truth, and robust \wrt input noise and missing data.
+In contrast, due to its computational strategy, SIREN reconstructs fragmented shapes close to the input point clouds that are globally dissimilar from the ground truth, especially for noisy input.
+Finally, Fig.~\ref{fig:application_scan_data} (second column) shows 3D reconstructions obtained by our method for scans of real plants.
+Despite local discrepancies, all plants are well reconstructed overall, which demonstrates that the method generalizes well from virtual to real plant architecture data.